 Since 1972, migrating hawks have been counted by volunteers as they pass over Quaker Ridge Hawk Watch.
 In 1985, the Audubon Society of Greenwich hired a full-time watcher for the site—and a paid hawk watcher has manned the site every year since.

-The significant number of migranting raptors that are observed here each year is one of the key reasons why the Audubon Greenwich Main Sanctuary is designated an Important Bird Area (IBA).
+The significant number of migrating raptors that are observed here each year is one of the key reasons why the Greenwich Audubon Center Main Sanctuary is designated an Important Bird Area (IBA).

 Become a Quaker Ridge Community Scientist

 As one of the premier hawk watches in the northeast, Quaker Ridge Hawk Watch is a prime location for collecting data on fall raptor migration and serves as an important hub for Audubon Community Science coordination with birders and nature enthusiasts throughout Greenwich, Stamford, Darien, and lower Westchester County in New York.

 From late August to late November, volunteer Community Science hawk watchers count and observe thousands of raptors that pass over the site heading south for the winter.
 The data is compiled and recorded to help advance scientific study and research.
 On a good day with northwest winds, one may see a good variety and large number of hawks such as eagles, Kestrels, Sharp-shinned Hawks, Ospreys, Broad-winged Hawks, and Peregrine Falcons among others.

 View Daily & Seasonal Hawk Watching Data